How long does it take?

 The center of the French top will run approximately 850 - 900F.

 When is a French top not ideal?

-French tops work through accumulated heat and therefore need to be preheated for about 20 minutes before use.
+French tops work through accumulated heat and therefore need to be preheated for at least 20 minutes before use.
 Ideal for when you are making large meals with multiple pans going at once ie. dinner parties, hosting or catering but the French top would certainly not be ideal for making one plate of eggs for example.
 Leave the small quick dishes to direct heat functions instead like open burners or induction burners.